ioanastumb/banyan/README.md

 ## Caveats

-As this library concerns itself only with the consanguine familial relationships, it will not be able to identify any relationships gained via marriages along the way.
+As this library concerns itself only with the consanguine familial relationships, it will not be able to identify any relationships gained via marriages along the way (e.g. sister in law).
 This feature might come in the future.

 Also, since the algorithm takes into consideration the various family branches setup for each family member, you will encounter situations where it returns duplicate values - this is most obvious in a parent/child relationship at the bottom of the family tree.